Skip to main content

 }

-export INFISICAL_UNIVERSAL_AUTH_CLIENT_ID="<your-machine-identity-client-id>"
+export INFISICAL_UNIVERSAL_AUTH_CLIENT_ID="<machine-identity-client-id>"

-export INFISICAL_UNIVERSAL_AUTH_CLIENT_SECRET="<your-machine-identity-client-secret>"
+export INFISICAL_UNIVERSAL_AUTH_CLIENT_SECRET="<machine-identity-client-secret>"

 export INFISICAL_PKCS11_CONFIG=/path/to/your/pkcs11.conf

-Configuration Reference
+Configuration reference

 FieldRequiredDefaultDescription

-auth.methodNouniversal-authAuthentication method
+auth.methodNouniversal-authAuthentication method.

-auth.client_idNoNoneMachine identity client ID (prefer env var)
+auth.client_idNoNoneMachine identity client ID.
+Prefer the env var.

-auth.client_secretNoNoneMachine identity client secret (prefer env var)
+auth.client_secretNoNoneMachine identity client secret.
+Prefer the env var.

-tls.skip_verifyNofalseSkip TLS verification (development only)
+tls.skip_verifyNofalseSkip TLS verification (development only, never enable in production).

-approval.signing_durationNoNoneAuto-request signing access with this time window (e.g. "8h", "30m", "2d").
-Range: 1m to 30d
+approval.signing_durationNoNoneAuto-request signing access with this window when no active access exists.
+Valid range: 1m to 30d.

-log_levelNoinfoLog level: trace, debug, info, warn, error
+log_levelNoinfoOne of trace, debug, info, warn, error.

 VariableDescription

-INFISICAL_UNIVERSAL_AUTH_CLIENT_IDMachine identity client ID
+INFISICAL_UNIVERSAL_AUTH_CLIENT_IDMachine identity client ID.
+Overrides config.

-INFISICAL_UNIVERSAL_AUTH_CLIENT_SECRETMachine identity client secret
+INFISICAL_UNIVERSAL_AUTH_CLIENT_SECRETMachine identity client secret.
+Overrides config.

-INFISICAL_PKCS11_CONFIGPath to config file (default: /etc/infisical/pkcs11.conf)
+INFISICAL_PKCS11_CONFIGPath to the config file (default /etc/infisical/pkcs11.conf).

 Environment variables always take precedence over values in the configuration file.

-Verifying the Module
+Verify the Module

-pkcs11-tool --module /usr/local/lib/libinfisical-pkcs11.so --list-slots
+--module /usr/local/lib/libinfisical-pkcs11.so \

 Available slots:

-Slot 0 (0x0): release-signer
+Slot 0 (0x0): mobile-app-prod

-token label : release-signer
+token label : mobile-app-prod

 token manufacturer : Infisical